kbharat1210/py4e_exercises/README.md

-Python for everybody - Charles Severance

-Solutions to exercises in the above book.
+Solutions to exercises in the book "Python for Everybody - Dr.Charles Severance".